coderehan/Android-Security-Interview-Preparation/README.md

 «"Authenticate with fingerprint to view your account."»

-The user doesn't have to enter their password every time.
+The user doesn't need to enter their password every time.

 🎯 Interview answer

-«"Biometric authentication allows users to authenticate using device-supported biometrics such as fingerprint or face."»
+«"Biometric authentication allows users to authenticate using supported device biometrics such as fingerprint or face."»

 ---

 6. BiometricPrompt

-❓ How does BiometricPrompt work?
+❓ How does "BiometricPrompt" work?

-"BiometricPrompt" is Android's API for displaying a standardized biometric authentication prompt.
+"BiometricPrompt" is Android's API for displaying a standard biometric authentication prompt.

-Typical flow:
+The basic flow is:

 App
  ↓